 Hundreds of desperate young Nigerians die yearly in the Sahara Desert or at sea while making irregular journeys to Europe.
-The desperation to reach Europe at all cost, irrespective of the risks, is a major social problem in Africa’s most populous country.
+The desperation to reach Europe at all costs, irrespective of the risks, is a major social problem in Africa’s most populous country.

 Original article published at IPS by Sam Olukoya